hmcts/fpl-ccd-configuration/service/README.md

 |feature.toggle.robotics.support.api.enabled|ENV|Enables API to retrigger robotics notification for particular case|
 |appinsights.instrumentationkey|SECRET|Key used to connect to Azure AppInsights|

-Two notes:
+Notes:
 * When using env variables '.', '-' are replaced with '_', i.e. `idam.s2s-auth.url` is configured as ENV var: IDAM_S2S_AUTH_URL
-* Secrets are stores in Azure Key vault in appropriate FPL vault.
+* Secrets are stored in the appropriate Azure Key vault.
 As mentioned above name of the secrets to property name can be found in [this file](src/main/resources/bootstrap.yaml)

 ## Application Mappings